centresource/angularjs_rails_demo/README.md

 Basic Approach
 ================

-ApplicationController intercepts all html traffic and uses it to render layout/dynamic.
+ApplicationController intercepts all html traffic and uses it to render 'layout/dynamic.html.erb'

-All json traffic reaches its intended controller/action and renders the object for Angular.js to process.
+All json traffic reaches its intended controller/action and renders the object for Angular.js to process

 Running the Unit Specs